Yttrium-enhanced copper core center electrode for 50% longer service life.

 Yes!
 See the Technical Info tab for the list of designation codes.

-Perhaps the greatest innovation in spark plug design over the years is “pure platinum” technology, combined with multiple electrodes.
-As early as the 1960’s engineers recognized the value that platinum added to automotive plugs: it provides improved corrosion and erosion resistance and imparts a longer performance life than the standard copper core center electrode plug design.
-The use of platinum not only broadens the heat range beyond that achieved with a copper core center electrode design, but also provides extremely consistent performance, a reliable spark and a longer performance life.
+Perhaps the greatest innovation in spark plug design over the years is precious metal technology.
+As early as the 1960’s, engineers recognized the value that platinum added to spark plugs.
+It provides improved corrosion and erosion resistance and imparts a longer perofrmance life than the standard copper spark plug.
+The use of platinum not only broadens the heat range beyond that achieved with a copper spark plug, but also provides consistent performance, a reliable spark and a longer performance life.
 Beginning in the 1990’s, iridium spark plugs began to be used for their increased durability over platinum.
 Now, iridium is the most commonly used original equipment metal in spark plugs and will continue to be in the future.

 What are the advantages of surface air gap plugs such as Platinum+4 and Platinum+2?